sebastianmenze/APLOSE-IMR/frontend/public/content/oceansound/about.md

 ## Contact

-For questions about the OceanSound portal and passive acoustic data analysis, please contact sebastian.menze@imr.no.
+For questions about the OceanSound portal and passive acoustic data analysis, please contact sebastian.menze@imr.no

 ## Our Mission